How Madeleine McCann search at reservoir unfolded and what police found

 How Madeleine McCann search at reservoir unfolded – and what police found

-‘Materials’ found during three-day operation at Barragem do Arade sent for analysis to Germany, where prime suspect is already in jail for rape
+‘Materials’ found during three-day operation at Barragem do Arade sent for analysis to Germany, where prime suspect Christian Brueckner is already in jail for rape

-Acting on tip-offs, police searched the remote Barragem do Arade reservoir in Portugal, an area that the prime suspect in the case, Christian Brueckner, frequented between 2000 and 2017.
+Police combed the remote Barragem do Arade in response to what was vaguely described as “certain tips” about an area the prime suspect in the case, Christian Brueckner, regularly frequented between 2000 and 2017.

-Although police are remaining tight-lipped about the details, they said they recovered “a number of items”, which will be evaluated in the coming days in the hope of shedding light on the ongoing mystery surrounding Madeleine’s disappearance from an Algarve holiday resort on 3 May 2007.
+Although police are remaining tight-lipped about the details, they said they recovered “a number of items” from the scene, which will now be evaluated in the coming days in the hope of shedding light on the ongoing mystery surrounding Madeleine’s disappearance from an Algarve holiday resort on 3 May 2007.

 Hans Christian Wolters, prosecutor for the city of Braunschweig, said: “Whether some of the items actually relate to the Madeleine McCann case cannot yet be confirmed.”

-At least one “relevant clue” was found during, according to Portuguese newspaper Correio da Manha.
+At least one “relevant clue” was found, according to Portuguese newspaper Correio da Manha.

 Separately, investigators are set to widen the search again after photographs belonging to the 46-year-old Brueckner were said to have yielded further clues.